 Taking part in this project enabled students to:

 - Research the history using original documents, with support from our Education team and record experts

 - Work creatively with like-minded young people

-- Learn filmmaking skills with a professional from the industry
+- Learn film-making skills from a professional from the industry

 - Find out more about The National Archives and the documents we hold, on themes as diverse as the Transatlantic Slave Trade, Great Fire of London and Second World War spies